-The AOZ1010 is a current-mode step down regulator with integrated high side PMOS switch and a low side freewheeling Schottky diode.
+The AOZ1018 is a current-mode step down regulator with integrated high side PMOS switch.
 It operates from a 4.5V to 16V input voltage range and supplies up to 2A of load current.
 The duty cycle can be adjusted from 6% to 100% allowing a wide range of output voltage.
 Features include enable control, Power-On Reset, input under voltage lockout, fixed internal soft-start and thermal shut down.

-The AOZ1010 is available in SO-8 package.
+The AOZ1018 is available in SO-8 package.